 But the story here isn’t Ranieri, but rather Inter, and what has happened to the 18-time Serie A title winners since Jose Mourinho left after the 2009-10 season, in which he won the European Champions League plus a domestic double.

 Nearly two years have passed since then, but I believe the ghost of the “special one” still haunts the training ground at Appiano Gentile.
-Read the rest of this entry »
+FULL POST

 Tiger Woods' victory at Bay Hill was his 72nd on the PGA Tour.
 For the 36-year-old, that’s two victories for each year of his life.

 The reality is that he’s now been in the winners’ circle on his home circuit 72 times in nearly 16 years on Tour.
 Pretty special and just one short of the legendary Jack Nicklaus and 10 behind Sam Snead's all-time record.